robmoonjr/odin-recipes/README.md

-A simple HTML showcasing some top recipes from /r/recipes as part of the Foundations course on Project Odin.
+A simple HTML website showcasing some top recipes from /r/recipes as part of the Foundations course on Project Odin.